dasec/fishy/README.md

 ## Superblock Slack

-The `superblock_slack` subcommand provides methods to read, write and clean the slack of superblocks in an ext4 filesystem
+The `superblock_slack` subcommand provides methods to read, write and clean the slack of superblocks in an ext4 filesystem or the superblock and object map structures in an APFS filesystem

 Available for these filesystem types:

 * EXT4
+* APFS

 ```bash
 # write int Superblock Slack